SherryLabs/sherry-sdk/README.md

 ## 🌟 Overview

-Sherry SDK is a powerful toolkit for building interactive Web3 mini-apps that can be embedded within social media posts.
+Sherry SDK is a powerful toolkit for building interactive Web3 mini-apps that can be embedded within social media posts and platforms.
 The SDK enables developers to create rich, composable blockchain experiences without requiring users to leave their social media feed.

 With Sherry, you can transform any post into an interactive dApp that allows users to swap tokens, vote on proposals, mint NFTs, sign transactions, and much more - all with built-in validation and a unified experience across chains.

 ## ✨ Features

-- 🔗 **Multi-chain Support**: Build once, deploy across Ethereum, Avalanche, Celo, Monad, and more
+- 🔗 **Multi-chain Support**: Build once, deploy across Ethereum, Avalanche, Celo, and more
 - 🧩 **Multiple Action Types**:
-  - **Blockchain Actions**: Call smart contract functions with rich parameter configuration
+  - **Transfer Actions**: Native token transfers with customizable UIs
-  - **Transfer Actions**: Enable token transfers with customizable UIs
+  - **Blockchain Actions**: Smart contract interactions with rich parameter configuration
-  - **HTTP Actions**: Make API calls and form submissions
+  - **Dynamic Actions**: Server-side logic with HTTP endpoints
-  - **Nested Action Flows**: Create interactive multi-step processes with conditional paths
+  - **Nested Action Flows**: Interactive multi-step processes with conditional paths
 - 📋 **Built-in Validation**: Ensure your mini-apps are valid and well-formed before deployment
 - ⚡ **Type Safety**: Full TypeScript support with comprehensive type definitions
 - 🔄 **Cross-chain Interactions**: Enable transactions across multiple blockchains
-- 📊 **Metadata Templates**: Ready-to-use templates for common Web3 use cases
+- 📊 **Rich Parameter Types**: Select dropdowns, radio buttons, text inputs, and more
-- 💻 **Developer Tools**: Built-in metadata analysis and action transformation utilities
+- 💻 **Developer Tools**: Built-in metadata analysis and debugging utilities
-- 📱 **User-friendly Parameter Configuration**: Flexible UI specifications for better user experience
+- 📱 **Responsive Design**: Mini-apps that work across all platforms and screen sizes

 ## 📦 Installation